paulhibbitts/test-docsify-open-course-starter-kit-local/README.md

 4. Find the line `var yourRepoURL = '';` and enter the URL of your own GitHub Repository in between the two quotes and then scroll down to the bottom of the page and tap the **Commit changes** button to save your changes
 ![ Docsify Open Course Starter Kit - “Edit this Page” Link 5](https://raw.githubusercontent.com/paulhibbitts/github-repo-images/master/docsify-oc-gitlink-5.png)

-💻 Locally Editing your Docsify Site Pages
+💻 Locally Editing Your Docsify Site Pages
 ---

 **Editing Your Docsify Site Pages on Your Desktop**